MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - Workspaces with file integrity monitoring enabled have the **Azure Change Tracking** monitoring solution configured.
 If you remove the solution directly from the workspace, file integrity monitoring is disabled.

-> [!Note]
-> There are some upcoming changes for file integrity monitoring.
-> - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
-File integrity monitoring using the AMA in preview is no longer supported.
-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around September 2024.

 ## Suspicious activity